 - Schools

-Many newly licensed SLPs return to the hospital or school where they completed their clinical fellowship to start their career.
+Many newly licensed SLPs return to the hospital or school where they completed their clinical fellowship.
 This is an easy option for both the employer, who benefits from your newly gained familiarity with their patients and practice, and you, by reducing the turnaround time for employment and allowing you to transition to a position where you’ve already been working with faculty and clients.

 If your job involves working with a specific patient population or serving clients with specific disorders, or if you wish to start an independent specialized practice, you will benefit from specialty certification.
 ASHA offers three different specialty certifications for specific areas of practice: